//

 Good

-The size structure of the redear sunfish collected in 2022 was good.
-Approximately 41% of the adult redear were 9” or longer and 19% were 10” or longer.
+The size structure of redear sunfish collected in 2024 remained good and the electrofishing catch rate was high at 85 per hour.
+However, average body condition remained below target at Wr=86.
+Approximately 22% of the adult redear were 9” or longer and 9% were 10” or longer.
 Expect most redear caught to be between 7” – 10” and 0.25 – 0.65 pounds, with some larger fish exceeding 10” and approaching 0.75 pounds.
-Redear fishing should be good in 2023.
+Redear fishing should be good in 2025.

 Location: Centralia Lake is located in Marion County approximately 2 miles west and 5 miles south of Salem, Illinois.